jaysait/CA-Student-Info-System/README.md

 # CA-Student-Info-System
-Screenshots of the student information system, for obvious reasons couldn't put up the actual codebase (have included selective code samples of my style at the time...good or bad, probably mostly bad :), but have included some screenshots showing examples of my work and listing the functionality developed.
+Screenshots of the student information system, for obvious reasons couldn't put up the actual codebase (have included selective code samples of my style at the time...good or bad, probably mostly bad :),  some screenshots showing examples of my work and listing the functionality developed.

 Highlights of technologies used: Used MSSQL Server 2015 (database), pojo Java/Hibernate (model), Spring Framework (data access/services/web controllers/security/etc), Aspects (audit-logging), jsps/jquery/jstl/bootstrap (frontend)

-# Table of Contents
 1. [Screenshots](#Screenshots)
 2. [Code Samples](#Code_Samples)
 3. [A little about me](#about)